 This is a good example of how detergents work, their molecules have two ends: one end is attracted to oils and the other to water.
 One end of detergent molecules attracts oils and dirt from clothes, dishes etc., and as they stick together they break the oil and dirt down into smaller, easy to remove pieces.

-Turn this experiment into colorful paper!
+Turn the magic milk experiment into colorful paper!

 Did you know you can expand on this experiment by making Marbled Milk Paper?